juancarlosgd/php-xapian/README.md

 libxapian30 - Search engine library

 ### Install via apt
-the following command must be executed with su or sudo permission apt install libxapian
+The following command must be executed with su or sudo permission.

+apt install libxapian

 ### Install package from source